barionleg/cesium.wiki.gs/FAQ.md

 <a id="maps"></a>
 ### What map or imagery formats are supported?

-Web Map Service (WMS), OpenStreetMaps, Bing Maps, Esri ArcGIS MapServer, and standard images in any format supported by web browsers.
+Web Map Service (WMS), OpenStreetMap, Bing Maps, Esri ArcGIS MapServer, and standard images in any format supported by web browsers.

 <a id="OGC"></a>
 ### What OGC standards are supported?